 This is obviously an oversimplification, but you get the idea.
 The trick is finding a winning product.
 And to do learn how to do that, check out this free Amazon FBA masterclass.

-If you decide to go all-in with an Amazon business, I highly recommend taking a looksie at my Marketplace Superheroes review, where I give an inside peek at a training program (and software) that literally guarantees your success.
+If you decide to go all-in with an Amazon business, take a looksie at my Marketplace Superheroes review, where I give an inside peek at a training program (and software) that helps you minimize risk.

 How to make $5k a month with Amazon FBA

 According to Amazon Reboot, the average FBA seller pulls in $10,000 to $25,000 in total monthly sales.
 With margins of 10% to 20%, that leaves roughly $100 to $5000 in profit.

 So to make $5000 a month, you’d need to fall on the high end of average.

 To give you an example of how this might break down, let’s say you sell five different products.

 After you pay for inventory, shipping, FBA costs, and all other fees, each product gives you a $15 profit margin.